intel/MultiArchUefiPkg/README.md

 Project Unicorn.
 Building with UPSTREAM_UC=YES does *not* exclude changes without an API impact.

-If you build with ON_PRIVATE_STACK, X86EmulatorDxe will use a dedicated native stack for handling x64 emulation.
+If you build with ON_PRIVATE_STACK=YES, X86EmulatorDxe will use a dedicated native stack for handling x64 emulation.
 This has some runtime overhead and is unneccesary for normal operation.

+If you build with EMULATED_ENTRY_POINT=YES, X86EmulatorDxe will use a lighter-weight mechanism for invoking emulated applications, for debugging situations where the X86InterpreterSyncExceptionCallback machinery (exception-driven detection of emulated code execution) doesn't work (e.g. adding a new host CPU port, running certain x64 apps on RISC-V, ...).

 Finally, you can choose to build with BaseDebugLibNull.
 By default UefiDebugLibConOut is used to get some reasonable debugging output, but